mamute-tech/MKS-Pi_Klipper/Klipper_Files/EN_instructions.md

 To use GPIOs, you need to use the MKS-Pi as a secondary MCU (this article is based on Klipper documentation and maybe not up to date) log ssh with user *mks*  (factory password is *makerbase* for *mks* and *root*)

+*writing in progress see french version for more informations*